acanimal/clyde-query-filter/README.md

 # UR Query Filter

-UR query filter implementation for Clyde API gateway.
-This filter allows to allow or deny requests depending on its query parameters.
+URL query filter implementation for Clyde API gateway.
+This filter allows or denies requests depending on its query parameters.

 <!-- MarkdownTOC -->